 - Under “Source,” select “Custom IP” and input the IP address you’ll use to connect to the database (and any other IP addresses you or your team plan to use).
 Don’t know your IP address?
 Go here, or just select “My PI.”

-After securing access to your data warehouse, it’s safe to load your data into it.
+After securing access to your data warehouse, you can begin loading data.
 Amazon provides sample data in an S3 bucket that’s ready to load, so we’ll use that for this tutorial.
 However, you may want to load your own data by following the same instructions we have outlined below.

 Amazon offers several pipe-delimited text files to cut-and-paste and create schema for various tables.
 Create your tables one-by-one with the following steps: